DJDanl/cpp-docs.pt-br/docs/mfc/reference/cshellmanager-class.md

 ### <a name="parameters"></a>Parâmetros

 *pidlSource*<br/>
-[in] A lista de item original.
+no A lista de itens original.

 ### <a name="return-value"></a>Valor de retorno

-Um ponteiro para a lista de itens recentemente criado se bem-sucedido; Caso contrário, nulo.
+Um ponteiro para a lista de itens recém-criada se for bem-sucedido; caso contrário, NULL.

 ### <a name="remarks"></a>Comentários

-A lista de item recém-criado tem o mesmo tamanho que a lista de itens de origem.
+A lista de itens recém-criadas tem o mesmo tamanho da lista de itens de origem.

 ##  <a name="createitem"></a>  CShellManager::CreateItem